RenrenRihitoRayo/dpl/README.md

 ## Pipe Line Explained

 Current Pipe line:
 * Source
 > The source code
 * Preprocessing
 > Preprocess the source code
 > like preruntime directives
 * HLIR Generation
 > (High Level IR, almost reconstructable
 > to original source)
 > Turn the now preprocessed code
 > into a interpretable form.
 * Execution
 > Execution step (if else dispatch)
 > Op code execution is
 > O(n) oer iteration where n is the
 > number of operations built in
 > to the execution loop
 * Output
 > Programs output/side effects.

 New Parser Pipe Line (with py_parser2):
 > The new parser is a simple
 > slap on replacement.
 > Uses a flag and a preprocessing directive.
-> "-use-py-parser2" and "&enable:EXPIRAMENTAL_LLIR"
+> "-use-py-parser2" and "&enable:EXPERIMENTAL_LLIR"
 > The old parser will still be present
 > for direct HLIR execution.

 * Source
 > The source code
 * Preprocessing
 > Preprocess the source code
 > like preruntime directives
 * HLIR Generation
 > (High Level IR, almost reconstructable
 > to original source, human readable)
 > Turn the now preprocessed code
 > into an interpretable form.
 * LLIR Generation
 > (Low Level IR, machine readable)
 > Replaces text op codes into integer
 > based opcodes for fast look up.
 * Execution
 > Execution step
 > Uses a dictionary look up table.
 > Faster and op code execution is
 > O(1) per iteration.
 * Output
 > Programs output/side effects.

 ## Runtime Type Checking is now deprecated.